dragos-constantin-stoica/designeditor/README.md

 ====

 1. implement security management (authentication, user and rights management)
-2. support for file attachement management
+2. support for file attachment management
 3. display a list with all documents from a database
 4. display results for views, lists, shows
-5. build a tool to generate documentation from comments
+5. IDE for couchapps - create and modify atteched web application files
 6. cancel replication (continuous) function

 That's all for the moment.